bunny98/Rentals-Spring-Boot-Microservices/README.md

  }
 ```
 **Note**: The empty constructor is for RestTemplate.<br>
 Create a repository file to act as an interface between your application and the mongoDB database.
-The following *OrderRespository* class extends the *MongoRepository* interface and so its methods like *findById* can be called using an object of *OrderRepository*.
+The following *OrderRespository* interface extends the *MongoRepository* interface and so its methods like *findById* can be called using an object of *OrderRepository*.
 ```
 public interface OrderRepository extends MongoRepository<Order, String> {
     List<Order> findByRenterIdAndStatus(String renterId, String status, Sort sort);